opengauss-mirror/Plugin/contrib/datavec/README.md

 ## Hosted Postgres

-pgvector is available on [these providers](https://github.com/pgvector/pgvector/issues/54).
+datavec is available on [these providers].

 ## Upgrading